 #1- Disclosure At The Top Of Blog Posts

-You will also notice that my disclosure links to my disclosure page where I talk in more detail how I earn from affiliate links.
+You will also notice that my disclosure links to my disclosure page where I talk in more detail about how I earn from affiliate links.

 #2- Disclosure On a Separate Page